danielpowney/multi-rating/readme.txt

 * New: Added a setting to be able to default hide the Multi Rating meta box.
 * New: Added more sorting options to rating results in the WP-admin.
 * New: Added CSS cursor pointer on hover of star rating icons.
+* New: Added dashicons-star-filled as menu icon
+* New: Applied widget_title filter for widget titles
+* Bug: Fixed security flaw related to name & comment fields.
+Please update.
+* Bug: Improved escaping of SQL queries and output data sanitization.
 * Bug: Fixed AJAX returning rating result where rating results position for a post is do not show.
 * Tweak: Renamed all shortcodes to have a prefix mr_ (old shortcode names are deprecated but will still work). display_rating_form => mr_rating_form, display_rating_results => mr_rating_results and display_top_rating_results => mr_rating_results_list
 * Tweak: Renamed the Top Rating Results widget to Rating Results List widget which is more generic and supports different sorting mechanisms.